gympass/cdn-origin-controller/README.md

     mykey1: myvalue1
     mykey2: myvalue2
   ```
+- `cdn-origin-controller.gympass.com/cf.origin-headers`: HTTP headers to be added to each request made for an origin.
+Refer to the [dedicated section](#custom-headers) for more details.

 The controller needs permission to manipulate the CloudFront distributions.
 A [sample IAM Policy](docs/iam_policy.json) is provided with the necessary IAM actions.